Nature and climate are our most fundamental infrastructure

 Just like the roads and bridges that are crumbling, all this infrastructure needs urgent attention if it is going to support the expanding needs of our people and withstand increasing threats.

-The $1.2 trillion Infrastructure Investment and Jobs Act under consideration in the U.S. Congress recognizes all of this in a bigger, bolder way than ever before.
+The $1.2 trillion Infrastructure Investment and Jobs Act recently passed by the U.S. Congress recognizes all of this in a bigger, bolder way than ever before.
 It would help address long-standing needs to improve the roads, culverts, levees, ports and other structures we build and make significant changes to support the natural resources we must manage.

-In addition, the Act would create and sustain millions of good-paying jobs, which will also meet immediate needs of people still suffering from the economic effects of the global pandemic.
+In addition, the Act will create and sustain millions of good-paying jobs, which will also meet immediate needs of people still suffering from the economic effects of the global pandemic.

 Specifically, there are many ways this legislation supports nature and climate for the benefit of all of us.